SUBJECTS — U.S. 1945 – Present; Diversity: African/American and the Civil Rights Movement; the Law & Alabama; Civics;

 It is also important to note that Mr. McMillian’s conviction was not simply a matter of the white-controlled justice system rolling over an indigent black defendant.
 First, there were two African Americans on the jury that convicted McMillian.
 (Earley, p.
 226.)
 Verdicts in criminal cases must be unanimous.
 Just one of the black jurors could have hung the jury.
 Second, there were a number of African Americans who cooperated with the prosecution.
 The false testimony of Ralph Myers, a white career criminal and the primary witness against McMillian, was given crucial support by false testimony from a black man who lied to obtain preferential treatment on a burglary charge, relief from about $500 in fines, and a $5,000 reward.
 (Earley pp. 229 & 303 – 307) The investigative team included a black detective from the Alabama Bureau of Investigation, the highly regarded investigative arm of the State of Alabama.
 (Stevenson p.
 122) Third, McMillian was represented by retained counsel of substantial experience who, despite some mistakes at the trial, mounted a spirited defense of Mr. McMillian.

 Overly-Harsh Punishment: Another problem with capital punishment is its application in cases in which a long prison sentence would be more appropriate.
-Stevenson argued, convincingly, that Herbert Richardson’s punishment should have been far less than the electric chair.
+Stevenson argued convincingly that Herbert Richardson’s punishment should have been far less draconian than death in the electric chair.
 Mr. Richardson had served in combat during the Vietnam war in which he experienced horrific situations in battle.
 He returned home with PTSD.
 Richardson became obsessed with a woman who rejected him.
 He planted a bomb on her porch with the intention of saving her from the device, thus becoming her hero, and getting back into her good graces.

 Clearly, Mr. Richardson suffered from disordered thinking – and he also had very bad luck.
-The woman’s 10-year-old niece, tragically, found the bomb and not knowing what it was, picked it up and shook it.
+Tragically, the woman’s 10-year-old niece, found the bomb and not knowing what it was, picked it up and shook it.
 She died in the ensuing explosion.
 Richardson was poor and his court-appointed lawyer was allocated only $1,000 for the entire defense.
 The lawyer did not introduce any mitigating evidence during Richardson’s trial.
 The jury and judge did not know of Richardson’s wartime experiences and their effect on him.
 He was condemned to die and ultimately was executed in Alabama’s Yellow Mama electric chair.
-(Stevenson, pages 74 – 91) Stevenson was unable to save his life.
+(Stevenson, pages 74 – 91.)

 Teachers should note that the argument by the character of Bryan Stevenson on the motion to dismiss the charges against Mr. McMillian is not realistic.
 A competent attorney will focus first on the facts of the case.
 Only after a full description of the circumstances would the lawyer start to talk about the general themes